 This Policy shall be distributed to all trustees, officers, key persons, and employees of the Hospital, and to volunteers who provide substantial services to the Hospital.

-APPENDIX:

-A SUMMARY OF NEW YORK LABOR LAW SECTIONS 740 & 7415 (Effective: January 26, 2022)
+APPENDIX: A BRIEF SUMMARY OF NEW YORK LABOR LAW SECTIONS 740 & 741

-New York Labor Law Sections 740 and 741 are laws that provide protection to "whistleblowers" in certain cases.
-This Appendix provides a brief summary of these laws.
+New York Labor Law §§ 740 and 741 are laws that provide protection to "whistleblowers" in certain cases.
+In general terms: